December 1–29 | 11 a.m.–5 p.m. Tuesday–Sunday, 11 a.m.–8 p.m. Thursdays

 **Please, no glass items

-These items can be brought to the REC between December 1st through 30th for an entry to win a year Family Membership to the Cincinnati Art Museum.
+These items can be brought to the Rosenthal Education Center between December 1st through 30th for an entry to win a year Family Membership to the Cincinnati Art Museum.
+They must be delivered to REC staff to be eligible for membership raffle entry.
 REC staff reserve the right to not accept items not following donation guidelines.
 Winner will be drawn first week of January.
 All items will be donated to the FreeStore Foodbank.

 The Cincinnati Art Museum is seeking weekend volunteers to work in collaboration with museum staff to plan and prepare art projects, assist families and young visitors with art making, and greet visitors.
 This is a great opportunity to gain museum education experience while interacting and engaging with the community.
 Educational credit may be available for volunteers depending on the requirements of your university.
 Please visit the REC Volunteer Page for more information.